Comparison of methods for computing the exchange energy in laterally coupled quantum dots: Results

 To understand this failure, we plot in Fig.~\ref{fig:4} the single electron single dot (Fock-Darwin) spectrum.
 One can appreciate the qualitative change between the low and high field limit.
 In the first, the ground state is non-degenerate, while in the second, a highly degenerate Landau level forms.
 The higher degeneracy, the more mixing and therefore worse results are expected for all methods based on a basis built from just a few single electron states.
 In other words, the effective strength of the Coulomb interaction grows with diminishing of the energy separation of the single electron states due to the magnetic field \cite{PhysRevLett.65.108, PhysRevLett.67.1157}.

 To gain further insight, we plot in Fig.~\ref{fig:5} a comparison of the singlet and triplet energies in the Heitler-London approximation with their exact counterparts as a function of the magnetic field for a single dot.

 From this we can see that both the singlet and the triplet are in the Heitler-London approximation similarly off the exact results (that is, the failure is not due to just one of them).
 If operating as a qubit, the double dot will be manipulated at large interdot distances.

 Figure ~\ref{fig:6} shows the exchange energy in this regime.
-Surprisingly, the approximate methods reflect the exponential supression of the exchange energy with the magnetic field correctly.
+Surprisingly, the approximate methods reflect the exponential suppression of the exchange energy with the magnetic field correctly.
 This can be traced down to the fact that in the Heitler-London method, the exchange energy is proportional to the overlap of the localized single electron states, from Eq.~(\ref{eq:103}).
 This is illustrated further in Fig.~\ref{fig:7}, where we plot the singlet and triplet energies in the Heitler-London approximation together with their exact values in this regime.
 One can see that even though the approximate values do not converge to the exact one, their errors tend to compensate.
 As a result, the exchange energy falls towards zero as the magnetic field is enlarged.
 This finding also helps to understand the previously seen trends.
 Namely, as seen from Eq.~(\ref{eq:molor}), the Molecular-Orbital approximation expands, compared to the Heitler-London, the singlet subspace only.
 In the resulting energy pair, the error of the singled is reduced, while the triplet is untouched.
 Since the exchange energy is the difference of the two energies, using the Hund-Mullikan/Molecular-Orbital is in fact detrimental compared to the Heitler-London method.
-The Variational method that we choose, on the other hand, treats the symmetric and antisymmetric wavefunctions similarly.
+The Variational method that we choose, on the other hand, treats the symmetric and antisymmetric wave-functions similarly.
 It is then natural to expect that their errors tend to compensate, resulting in more precise value for the exchange energy.